Publications and Accepted Papers

-6. Blame it on the Rain: Rainfall Variability, Consumption Smoothing, and Subjective Well-Being in Rural Ethiopia with Yonas Alem (Forthcoming) American Journal of Agricultural Economics, Vol. 104, Issue 3, pp. 905-920.
+5. Blame it on the Rain: Rainfall Variability, Consumption Smoothing, and Subjective Well-Being in Rural Ethiopia with Yonas Alem (2022) American Journal of Agricultural Economics, Vol. 104, Issue 3, pp. 905-920.

-1. Access to Guns in the Heat of the Moment: The Effect of Gun Laws on Violent Crime, with Jennifer Doleac (Arnold Ventures) (Accepted, Review of Economics and Statistics)
+7. Access to Guns in the Heat of the Moment: More Restrictive Gun Laws Mitigate the Effect of Temperature on Violence, with Jennifer Doleac (Arnold Ventures) (Accepted, Review of Economics and Statistics)

-3. Does Pricing Carbon Mitigate Climate Change?
-Firm-Level Evidence from the European Union Emissions Trading Scheme, with Ralf Martin (Imperial), Mirabelle Muuls (Imperial), and Ulrich Wagner (Mannheim) (Under Review)
+8. Does Pricing Carbon Mitigate Climate Change?
+Firm-Level Evidence from the European Union Emissions Trading Scheme, with Ralf Martin (Imperial), Mirabelle Muuls (Imperial), and Ulrich Wagner (Mannheim) (Accepted, Review of Economic Studies)

-4. Do Carbon Offsets Offset Carbon?, with Raphael Calel (Georgetown), Antoine Dechezleprêtre (LSE), and Matthieu Glachant (MINES ParisTech) (Revise & Resubmit, American Economic Journal: Applied Economics)Media: Top-of-the-Charts; Energy Institute Blog; MIT Technology Review; Last Week Tonight with John Oliver (17:25); Fastcompany; WSJ.
+2. Do Carbon Offsets Offset Carbon?, with Raphael Calel (Georgetown), Antoine Dechezleprêtre (LSE), and Matthieu Glachant (MINES ParisTech) (Revise & Resubmit, American Economic Journal: Applied Economics)Media: Top-of-the-Charts; Energy Institute Blog; MIT Technology Review; Last Week Tonight with John Oliver (17:25); Fastcompany; WSJ.

 Selected Work in Progress: